trace4cats/trace4cats/docs/sampling.md

 ## Head Sampling

-As mentioned in the [readme](../README.md), there are three kinds of head sampler provided out of the box, although you are welcome to create other implementations of the `SpanSampler` interface:
+As mentioned in the [design document](design.md), there are three kinds of head sampler provided out of the box, although you are welcome to create other implementations of the `SpanSampler` interface:

 - Always
 - Never